mrguitar/rfe_files/README.md

 This is a demo/example similar to gicmo's work [here.](https://github.com/gicmo/rfe-demo) The repo includes some rudimentary scripts that will yeild a RHEL node that's ideal for a large scale edge environment.
 When nodes are deployed in numbers ranging from 10s of thousands into the millions, we need to think differently about how we interact with the fleet.
 The example kickstart includes a few recommended settings and configs that can be built upon and adapted for other use cases.
 The content of this repo will need to be altered for your environment and is not intended to be used as is.

+Everything shown here can be further enhanced using tools like Ansible.

 ### Content
 #### imagebuilder.sh
 A simple example to demonstrate Image Builder's CLI and how to create an rpm-ostree image.